WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2024-03-11-mastering-az-700-exam-comprehensive-guide-azure-certification-preparation.md

 ### Microsoft Learning Paths

 The <a href="https://learn.microsoft.com/en-us/credentials/certifications/exams/az-700" target="_blank" rel="noopener noreferrer">Certification Exam Page</a> offers links to all the articles that constitute Microsoft's Learning Path for the AZ-700 certification.
-This Learning Path contains 8 modules
+This Learning Path contains 8 modules and can also be found on the <a href="https://learn.microsoft.com/en-us/training/browse/?terms=az-700&products=azure&resource_type=learning%20path" target="_blank" rel="noopener noreferrer">Learning Path Dashboard</a>.

 To facilitate easy access and convenience, particularly during commutes or cardio session at the gym, I have consolidated all the Learning Paths into a single Word document.
 This document, available as a Word or PDF file with or without my highlighting, can be found on <a href="https://github.com/WolfgangOfner/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions" target="_blank" rel="noopener noreferrer">GitHub</a>.
 Please note, however, that this document spans 354 pages.
 Consequently, going through all the Learning Paths will demand a significant investment of time.
 Additionally, I have uploaded a document with notes I took while taking the practice exam and reading the documentation.